codekuu/github-action-push-to-another-repository/README.md

 The name that will be used for the commit in the destination-repository-name.
 If not specified, the `destination-github-username` will be used instead.

 ### `destination-repository-username` (argument) [optional]
 The Username/Organization for the destination repository, if different from `destination-github-username`.
-For the repository `https://github.com/cpina/push-to-another-repository-output` is `cpina`.
+For the repository `https://github.com/codekuu/github-action-push-to-another-repository` is `codekuu`.

 ### `target-branch` (argument) [optional]
 The branch name for the destination repository.
 It defaults to `main`.